Syria willing to suspend Aleppo air strikes for six weeks - U.N.

 He said he would travel to Syria as soon as possible.

-The Western-backed opposition Syrian National Coalition said it awaited a detailed proposal from de Mistura.
+De Mistura, who has been working since October on his plan to negotiate "local freezes" that would start with Aleppo, told the Security Council that he had a long meeting with Syrian President Bashar al-Assad during a recent visit to the country, said diplomats.

-"The Assad regime's compliance with any such proposal will be judged by actions, not words," said the coalition's special representative to the United Nations, Najib Ghadbian.
-"And thus far, his actions have been only brutality and terror."
+Aleppo is at the forefront of clashes between pro-government forces and a range of insurgents, including Islamist brigades, al Qaeda's hardline Syria wing Nusra Front and Western-backed units.

-De Mistura, who has been working since October on his plan to negotiate "local freezes" that would start with Aleppo, told the Security Council he had a long meeting with President Bashar al-Assad during a recent visit to Syria, diplomats said.
+The Syrian army, backed by allied militia, has captured several villages near Aleppo in battles aimed at encircling the northern city and cutting off insurgent supply lines, a monitoring group said on Tuesday.

 "Every time there is a proposal of a ceasefire ... history has proven that there is some type of acceleration in order to take a better position," de Mistura said.
 "I fear that could be the case."